Yes, some blood pressure medications can affect triglyceride and cholesterol levels.

-Newer beta blockers, such as carvedilol (Coreg) and nebivolol (Bystolic), are less likely to affect your cholesterol levels.
+Newer beta blockers, such as carvedilol (Coreg) and nebivolol (Bystolic), are less likely to affect cholesterol levels.

-If you're worried about increasing triglyceride levels, talk to your doctor about making changes to your diet and exercise routine.
-Don't stop taking any prescribed medications without first talking to your doctor.
+If you're worried about increasing triglyceride levels, talk to a health care provider about eating healthier and exercising.
+Don't stop taking any prescribed medications without first talking to a provider.